-The summaries of statements of revenues, expenses and changes in net assets for the nine-month periods ended March 31, 2012 and 2013, have been obtained from unaudited financial statements of the District.
+The summaries of the District's statements of revenue, expenses and changes in net assets for the eightmonth periods ended February 29, 2012 and February 28, 2013, are unaudited and have been obtained from internally prepared unaudited financial statements of the District.
 These financial statements have been prepared in accordance with generally accepted accounting principles on a basis consistent with the accounting policies reflected in the audited financial statements of the District presented below.
-They do not, however, include all of the information required by generally accepted accounting principles for complete financial statements.
+They do not, however, include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In the opinion of District management, the unaudited financial statements reflect all significant adjustments (which are of a normal, recurring nature) necessary for a fair presentation of the results for the interim periods presented.
-Operating results for the interim periods presented are not necessarily indicative of the results that may be expected for any other interim period or for the fiscal year as a whole.
+Operating results for the interim periods presented are not necessarily indicative of the results that may be expected for any other interim period or for the year as a whole.